naftali100/async_tgbot/README.md

 ---
 # explanation

-there is 4 main objects in the library
+there is 5 main objects in the library

 1. Server: extends Loader. load files, running the http-server and activating handlers.
 2. Config: configuration.
 3. Update: extends API and HTTP. contains all the method to send request to bot api.
 4. Handler: create handlers that will run asynchronously.
+5. Filter: static methods to create filters.

 ### Server
 the server is loading all of your robots files, take the handlers, and run a server listen to incoming requests.